-1. Staff Training and Scheduling
+1. Staff Training, Scheduling, and Seasonal Help

 2. Facility Maintenance and Upgrades